Summer Green Notes

 November and February are both important months for fertilising citrus.
 A 1 year old

 tree will need 4 - 8 kg of well-rotted animal manure, a mature tree will need between 20 - 40 kg.
 A good alternative

-is to apply 750 g per tree of organically certified
+is to apply half a brick per tree of organically certified

 mulch well, keeping the mulch and manure well clear of the trunk, to avoid collar-rot.
 Never place fertiliser close